Enter ur email to subscribe

 Hesh derives from Hessian: "a German mercenary or venal soldier.”

-Lord knows I know next to nothing about religion.
+I know next to nothing about religion.
 This, I must admit, is a shortcoming in my education.
 How can I claim to be "hesh at church" when I don't even know what type of church I'm sitting in.
 In a pew, I do some quick googling to discern the difference between Catholics and Protestants.

 I find this diagram (?), but it doesn't really clear anything up.

-The gospel choir performs mostly pop hits from the 60s, 70s, 80s, all in English.
+The gospel choir performs pop hits from the 60s, 70s, 80s, all in English.
 They throw in a Coldplay song for good measure (thank god!)
 The crowd, comprised of German townspeople, do not speak a lick of English.
 The music must be gibberish to them!
 Or maybe not?
 Everyone here loves Carole King and Abba!
 And GOD!
 I think?
 To my delight, they sing California Dreamin'.
 Here's a voice memo I took:

 Seeing that we are 5,794.82 miles from California, the temperature is 38℉, the skies are gray, and we are seated in a church - the song is fitting.
 Interestingly, the German choir singers alter a line of the song.
 The original line, as written by the Mamas & Papas, goes: "Went to a church / I stopped along the way / I got down on my knees / and began to pray."
 The German gospel version goes: "Went to a church / I stopped along the way / I got down on my knees / and pretend to pray."